The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 Assumptions: annualized estimate based on self-reported inquiry volume, project profit, and front-door filtering quality.
 Your actual number may vary by market, mix, and close rate.

-The Noisy Shop vs. The Quiet Shop
+The Reactive Shop vs. The Ready Shop

 - Estimator time gets burned declining mowing and low-fit service work.